British Aerospace HOTOL: Overview

-HOTOL was envisioned as an unmanned, fully reusable single-stage-to-orbit (SSTO) winged spaceplane.
-The unmanned craft was intended to put a payload of around 7 to 8 tonnes in orbit, at 300 km altitude.
+HOTOL was envisioned as an uncrewed, fully reusable single-stage-to-orbit (SSTO) winged spaceplane.
+The uncrewed craft was intended to put a payload of around 7 to 8 tonnes in orbit, at 300 km altitude.
 It was intended to take off from a runway, mounted on the back of a large rocket-boosted trolley that would help get the craft up to "working speed".
 The engine was intended to switch from jet propulsion to pure rocket propulsion at 26–32 km high, by which time the craft would be travelling at Mach 5 to 7.
 After reaching low Earth orbit (LEO), HOTOL was intended to re-enter the atmosphere and glide down to land on a conventional runway (approx 1,500 metres minimum).
 Only a single payload would have been carried at a time as BAe had judged this to be more economic as it removed any need for satellite interfacing and allowed for missions to be tailored to individual requirements.

 During its high-altitude phase, its flight control system would have been linked to ground stations and to space-based global navigation system navigation, while radar would have been used during the take-off and landing phases.
-In addition to the placing of satellites into geosynchronous orbit or LOE, HOTOL was also projected as being able to also perform the retrieval of satellites and hardware from LOE.
-BAe promotional material depicts HOTOL docking with the International Space Station (ISS), a feat that the company claimed would have required manned operation as automated systems were not capable of performing such docking manoeuvres at that time.
-HOTOL was designed to conduct fully automated unmanned flights; however, it had been intended at a later stage to potentially re-introduce a pilot.
-Manned operations would have required the installation of a dedicated pressurised module within the payload bay.
+In addition to the placing of satellites into geosynchronous orbit or LEO, HOTOL was also projected as being able to also perform the retrieval of satellites and hardware from LEO.
+BAe promotional material depicts HOTOL docking with the International Space Station (ISS), a feat that the company claimed would have required crewed operation as automated systems were not capable of performing such docking manoeuvres at that time.
+HOTOL was designed to conduct fully automated uncrewed flights; however, it had been intended at a later stage to potentially re-introduce a pilot.
+Crewed operations would have required the installation of a dedicated pressurised module within the payload bay.